Phlorum - Page Content

 Restaurant Odour

-Similar to food processing, commercial kitchen odours can be quite pleasant, but these can become quite invasive and irritating if they are a constant annoyance.
+Similar to food processing, commercial kitchen odours can be quite pleasant, but they can become invasive and irritating if they are a constant annoyance.
 In urban centres, where residential and commercial kitchen uses are often located on top of one another, nuisance odours from restaurants can be a common problem.

-Wastewater (Sewage Treatment Works) Odour
+Waste Water (Sewage Treatment Works) Odour

 Industrial Processes Odour